Building Foundational Knowledge

 Work Closely and Professionally with:

-Fellow assistants, students, education manager, Bray staff and residents, and local area artists as necessary.
+Fellow participants, students, Education Manager, Studio and Classroom Facilitator, Bray staff and residents, and local area artists as necessary.

 -